 Communicate with the Substitute Teacher

 Create a space in the sub binder for the substitute teacher to leave detailed notes about that day.
+This “Notes from the Sub” freebie download is a big help!
 How did the day go?
 Were there any issues that need to be addressed?
 What activities were a success?
 Knowing how the day went can help you readjust your plans for when you return to the classroom.

 Meeting students’ needs is important, but it is essential to take care of yourself, too!
 Read these tips from our amazing group of teachers in the Lucky Teacher Facebook Groups!